Joe Gacy: Combat Zone Wrestling (2006–2020)

 On March 10, at Proving Grounds, Gacy faced Jonathan Gresham.
 Gresham had Gacy in a figure four leg lock, but F.E.A.R. came out to make the save.
 The stable started beating down on Gresham, and Silver ran in to break up the attack.
 In the resulting chaos, Barry accidentally hit Gacy in the head with a chair, allowing Gresham to perform a deadlift German suplex and pin Gacy for the win.
 Following the match, Barry offered his spot in the Best of the Best to Gacy, as a way to stay in his good graces.
 Gacy accepted the offer, but then kicked him out of the stable by superkicking, and then powerbombing him through a stack of chairs.
 On April 14, at Best of the Best, Gacy defeated Brandon Kirk, Joey Janela and Rich Swann in a four-way quarter-final match, defeating Swann with a Ace Crusher, followed by a superkick.
 In the semi-final, he faced Zachary Wentz.
 Towards the end, Blackwater interfered by striking Wentz in the back with a kendo stick, but he kicked out at two.
 However, Gangone's music hit, which distracted Blackwater and allowed Wentz to get the pin on Gacy.
 On June 26, at Dark City, Gacy faced Maxwell Jacob Friedman for the World Heavyweight Championship.
 Friedman initially had Dezmond Xavier as his opponent for his first title defence, but got his legal team to change the match so Gacy was inserted instead.
-Earlier on in the match, Gacy was beaten down by Freidman's henchmen, "Smart" Mark Sterling and CPA, while he distracted the referee; when Blackwater came out to make the save, Friedman pointed in his direction and the referee sent Blackwater to the back.
+Earlier on in the match, Gacy was beaten down by Freidman's henchmen, Mark Sterling and CPA, while he distracted the referee; when Blackwater came out to make the save, Friedman pointed in his direction and the referee sent Blackwater to the back.
 After that, Gacy struggled and was unable to cover Friedman due to his hurt left arm preventing him from making the cover.
 When he finally performed a superkick and a sit-down powerbomb on Friedman, the referee was down, and could not count the pin.
 Gacy had to break the pin up in order to get the referee's attention, and Gangone used this to his advantage, attacking Gacy with a running knee with the title belt in front of it, before shoving Friedman's limp body onto Gacy's and putting the referee in place to count the pin.
 Gangone further attacked Gacy after the match and retreated once Blackwater came out to make the save; an irate Gacy told D. J. Hyde to book the match for the next event.